 Finally we put a mic on each separate drum, a mic on the hihat, and set up two overheads for the cymbals and overall sound.
 This is now the way it is normally done professionally.

-In this audio and video Multimedia Set™, you can hear the key differences between the various microphone techniques tested, and decide which technique is right for you.
+In this course module, you can hear the key differences between the various microphone techniques tested, and decide which technique is right for you.

 The Chilli Gold Microphone Microphone Test was also recorded in Abbey Road Studio 3.
 We made this set to demonstrate some of the most highly respected microphones in the world, and to compare the differences in their sound on vocals.